lck666666/lck666666.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 One paper is accepted in International Conference on Learning Representations (ICLR) 2025.
+Thanks to all coauthors!
 - *2024.04*: &nbsp;🎉🎉 Start visiting in [the Active Vision Laboratory](https://www.robots.ox.ac.uk/~lav/), [University of Oxford](https://www.ox.ac.uk/)!
 Thanks [Shuai Chen](https://chenusc11.github.io/) for showing me around the University and Lab!
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted in Conference on Computer Vision and Pattern Recognition (CVPR) 2024.
 Thanks to all coauthors!
 - *2024.01*: &nbsp;🎉🎉 One paper is accepted in  International Conference on Robotics and Automation (ICRA) 2024.
 Thanks to all coauthors!